JoshC-Working/Quantitative_Trading_LSTM/README.md

 ### Application of LSTM model:
 At this stage, we will only use the historical closing price as the input during the training proess.<br>
 And, we will only split selected historical data into training and test dataset, in which the test dataset will be the one closer to the present
-To make sure that LSTM model do learn a pattenrn in the training process and there is enough training and testing data, we mainly select stocks with a monotone trend of closing price of more than 5 years.

 <img src="README_source/output.jpg" alt="替代文本" style="width: 1500%; height: auto;">
+To make sure that LSTM model do learn a productive pattenrn in the training process and there is enough training and testing data, we only select stocks with a final monotone trend of closing price of more than 5 years as target.
+Also, we train the model only using the monotone trend for every target stock.